aslepyan/arielslepyan.me/Projects.md

 - Soft robotic finger
   - A. Slepyan et al ‘**A biomimetic soft finger for palpation applications**’
-  - Presented at the Do Good Robotics Symposium (DGRS) sponsored by IEEE Robotics & Automation Society (October 2019)
+  - Presented at the Do Good Robotics Symposium (DGRS) sponsored by IEEE Robotics & Automation Society

 - Two-finger soft robotic gripper